South Carolina Prepares: Pandemic Influenza

 - Each year, SCDHEC has a seasonal influenza vaccination campaign to encourage people in high risk groups to get flu shots.
 The risk for complications, hospitalizations, and deaths from influenza are greater among persons 65 and older, young children, and people with certain chronic diseases including diabetes, asthma and heart disease.

 - The state must be prepared to purchase large quantities of influenza vaccine and to quickly vaccinate large numbers of people.
-Human vaccines are being developed for protection against the H5N1 avian influenza virus.
-At this time, these vaccines are in early development, and are not being manufactured in quantities sufficient for widespread use.
+Human vaccines have been developed for protection against the pre-pandemic H5N1 avian influenza virus.
+At this time, one vaccine has been licensed by the Food and Drug Administration for the pre-pandemic H5N1 influenza virus.
+Several manufacturers have H5N1 vaccine in production, and the US Strategic National Stockpile has purchased or placed orders for approximately 12 million doses.
 Unfortunately, a specific vaccine for a pandemic influenza strain cannot be developed until after the pandemic strain emerges: it might be a different type of influenza than H5N1.
-In any case, when a vaccine to prevent pandemic influenza is available, South Carolina must be ready to buy it and use it.
+In any case, when there is a pandemic, South Carolina must be ready to buy vaccine and use it.

 - Reductions in federal funding for public health preparedness are causing instability in the Department’s preparedness efforts.
-Federal funding for the Centers for Disease Control Public Health Emergency Preparedness program has dropped from $13.9 million in FY 2002-03 to $10.6 in FY 2006-07, a loss of 24% in four years.
-The program is presently undergoing staffing reductions.
-One-time federal funding for pandemic influenza preparedness is used to support temporary grant employees for planning and public awareness activities.
-It cannot be used to sustain public health capacity to respond to an unpredictable event like a pandemic.
+Federal funding for the Centers for Disease Control Public Health Emergency Preparedness base program has dropped from $13.9 million in FY 2002-03 to $9.2 in FY 2007-08, a loss of 34% in five years.
+The state program reduced staffing by 19 FTEs and over $1,000,000 this year.
+The federal public health and hospital preparedness grants have been divided into small, single-purpose grants as a result of the national Pandemic and All Hazards Preparedness Act of 2006.
+Many of these grants, including the pandemic influenza funds, are one-time, non-recurring funds.
+One-time federal funding cannot be used to sustain public health capacity to respond to an unpredictable event like a pandemic.
 Sustained, recurring state funding is needed for public health preparedness efforts.

 The Plan to Improve the State’s Readiness Condition

-Key objectives in South Carolina’s work plans for the Pandemic Influenza, hospital and public health preparedness programs include:
+Key objectives in South Carolina’s FY 2007-08 work plans for the Pandemic Influenza, hospital and public health preparedness programs include:

 - Improving plans for mass vaccination to prevent the spread of influenza and for distribution of medicines to treat pandemic influenza.